Last Updated on

 Q: If the temperature on the thermostat reaches 85-86 my blower will begin by itself.
 Once this occurs I can’t start the compressor till the blower shuts off.
 We must switch on the air before it gets to 85-86 to ensure the device to run properly.
 Any ideas?

 A: May appear to be a bad control board

 When I reduce the temp on the thermostat the fan will stop.
 I have removed the wire from the thermostat at the control board and the fan continues to run after the desired temp is reached and outside unit is off.
-I have turned power off at the air handling unit for a reset and system will function as normal.
-Later on will return to the same problem.
+I have turned the power off at the air handling unit for a reset and the system will function as normal.
+Later on, it will return to the same problem.
 I have a feeling the control board is not functioning as desired.

-A: Check to see of the backup heat is operating.
+A: Check to see if the backup heat is operating.

 I meant to suggest that if you continue to receive heat from the system and the blower fan is thus operating after the outside compressor condenser has turned off then you are probably running in backup heat mode.

 In heat mode, if the heat pump can’t offer heat the backup or aux heat has to work, else you’ll get no heat but the blower may run – depending on-unit controls.

 If the blower fan runs on after the thermostat is satisfied, blowing cooler air.
 A brief heat extraction run-on is normal, typically a minute or less.
 Many minutes of running-on points to a bad fan limit switch control.

 Use the search box above to search in our article series FAN LIMIT SWITCH to see locations and appearance.

 Air Handlers that use gas or oil-fired heat source would use a fan limit control switch.
 An Electric heating system used as a backup for heat pump would not need that control.
 If that’s your situation then I suspect there is a corroded electrical connection or a bad control board or relay in your air handler.